Russ Harvey Consulting - Computer and Internet Services

 Data Collection Disturbing

 Microsoft's data collection policies were quite disturbing when it was first released, partly because they could be shared with “unnamed partners” according to the Microsoft Services Agreement published at that time.
+Since then, Microsoft has modified both its Services Agreement and Privacy Statement to be fairer:

 Microsoft uses the data we collect to provide you with rich, interactive experiences.
 In particular, we use data to: